BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 **39.1.
-“AWS IoT Services”** means AWS IoT Core, AWS IoT Device Management, AWS IoT Device Defender, AWS IoT 1-Click, AWS IoT Events, AWS IoT Analytics, AWS IoT SiteWise, AWS IoT FleetWise , AWS IoT TwinMaker, FreeRTOS, AWS IoT ExpressLink, and AWS IoT Greengrass.
+“AWS IoT Services”** means AWS IoT Core, AWS IoT Device Management, AWS IoT Device Defender, AWS IoT 1-Click, AWS IoT Events, AWS IoT Analytics, AWS IoT SiteWise, AWS IoT FleetWise , AWS IoT TwinMaker, FreeRTOS, AWS IoT ExpressLink, Amazon Kinesis Video Streams, and AWS IoT Greengrass.

 **39.2**.
-AWS IoT Services are not intended for use in, or in association with, the operation of any hazardous environments or critical systems that may lead to serious bodily injury or death or cause environmental or property damage, and you are solely responsible for all liability that may arise in connection with any such use.
+AWS IoT Services are not designed or intended for, and may not be used for, any use case where any error, defect, unavailability, or other deficiency or failure of any AWS IoT Service could lead to bodily injury or death or cause environmental or property damage.
+You are solely responsible
+for: (a) using AWS IoT Services in a manner that is safe and compliant with applicable laws and industry-specific requirements and standards; (b) testing your use of AWS IoT Services (such as any delivery of remote commands) prior to deployment in your products and services, and ongoing monitoring of your use of AWS IoT Services thereafter; (c) any recalls and corrective action for your or your End Users’ products and services that use AWS IoT Services; and (d) any other liability arising from your use of AWS IoT Services in violation of this paragraph.

+**39.3.** You may not rely on data collected through your use of AWS IoT Services as a substitute for any human monitoring of physical systems necessary to assess whether such systems are operating properly or safely.

-**39.3.** Device Shadow data for an individual device may be deleted if you do not update the Device Shadow data for an individual device within any given 12-month period.
-Device Registry data for an individual device may be deleted if you do not update the Registry data for an individual device within any given 7-year period.
+**39.4.** AWS IoT Core Device Shadow data for an individual device may be deleted if you do not update the Device Shadow data for an individual device within any given 12-month period.
+AWS IoT Core Device Registry data for an individual device may be deleted if you do not update the Registry data for an individual device within any given 7-year period.
 Once Device Shadow or Registry data has been updated for an individual device the data restriction time frame for that individual device resets, and the Device Shadow and Registry data storage time frame for an individual device starts over.

-**39.4**.
+**39.5**.
 You are responsible for the creation, distribution, and security (including enabling of access) of any IoT devices connected to or enabled by your AWS account.

-**39.5.**  AWS IoT FleetWise is designed to help customers collect data from fleets of vehicles and transfer it to the Services for analysis and processing.
-Vehicle data collected through your use of AWS IoT FleetWise is intended for informational purposes only (including to help you train cloud- based artificial intelligence and machine learning models), and you may not use AWS IoT FleetWise to control or operate vehicle functions.
-You are solely responsible for all liability that may arise in connection with any use outside of AWS IoT FleetWise’s intended purpose and in any manner contrary to applicable vehicle regulations.

-**39.6.** Vehicle data collected through your use of AWS IoT FleetWise should be evaluated for accuracy as appropriate for your use case, including for purposes of meeting any compliance obligations you may have under applicable vehicle safety regulations (such as safety monitoring and reporting obligations).
-Such evaluation should include collecting and reviewing information through other industry standard means and sources (such as reports from drivers of vehicles).
-You and your End Users are solely responsible for all decisions made, advice given, actions taken, and failures to take action based on your use of AWS IoT FleetWise.

-**39.7.**  The Edge Agent Reference Implementation is intended to help you develop your Edge Agent for AWS IoT FleetWise and includes sample code that you may reference or modify so your Edge Agent meets your requirements.
+**39.6.**  The AWS IoT FleetWise Edge Agent Reference Implementation is intended to help you develop your Edge Agent for AWS IoT FleetWise and includes sample code that you may reference or modify so your Edge Agent meets your requirements.
 You are solely responsible for your Edge Agent, including ensuring that your Edge Agent and any updates and modifications thereto are deployed and maintained safely and securely in any vehicles.

-**39.8.  **AWS IoT TwinMaker is designed to help customers build digital twins of physical systems such as machines, factory equipment, and buildings.
-Data collected through your use of AWS IoT TwinMaker should be evaluated for accuracy as appropriate for your use case.
-AWS IoT TwinMaker should not be used as a substitute for human monitoring of physical systems for purposes of assessing whether such systems are operating safely.
-You and your End Users are solely responsible for all decisions made, advice given, actions taken, and failures to take action based on your use of AWS IoT TwinMaker.

-**39.9.** AWS IoT ExpressLink is AWS cloud connectivity software and specifications that select AWS Partner Network (APN) Partners may incorporate into hardware modules they develop, manufacture, and offer to AWS customers.
+**39.7.** AWS IoT ExpressLink is AWS cloud connectivity software and specifications that select AWS Partner Network (APN) Partners may incorporate into hardware modules they develop, manufacture, and offer to AWS customers.
 If you purchase a hardware module (including any evaluation kit) from an APN